These Cherry Cheesecake Protein Pops are a healthy treat based off a classic dessert. Bonus? They have just four ingredients and a punch of protein!

 - 1 cup frozen dark sweet cherries

-- In a blender, puree the frozen cherries, cottage cheese, neufchatel cheese, and agave or honey.
+In a blender, puree the frozen cherries, cottage cheese, neufchatel cheese, and honey.

 - Divide mixture into popsicle molds and insert popsicle sticks.
 (Mine created 4 popsicles, but yours may create more if the molds are smaller.)